Install Passbolt CE on Ubuntu 22.04

-If not instructed otherwise passbolt ubuntu package will install mariadb-server locally.
-This step will help you create an empty mariadb database for passbolt to use.
+If not instructed otherwise passbolt ubuntu package will install mysql-server locally.
+This step will help you create an empty mysql database for passbolt to use.

-The configuration process will ask you for the credentials of the mariadb admin user to create a new database.
+The configuration process will ask you for the credentials of the mysql admin user to create a new database.

 By default in most installations the admin username would be